jianhui-chen/Constrained-Weak-Supervision/README.md

 # Logging

-Logging is done via TensorBoard and each run is stored by the date/time the expirment was started, and then by dataset, and then by algorithm.
+Logging is done via TensorBoard.
+The suggested storage format for each run is by the date/time the expirment was started, and then by dataset, and then by algorithm.
 Use:

 tensorboard --logdir=logs/data_and_time/data_set/algorithm